section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 2. Start Recording
 3. Stop Recording

 First, you need to acquire a resource ID for cloud recording.
+This will allocate a recorder on Agora's servers for you to record the streams.
 Then, we need to start the recording within 5 minutes from acquiring the resource ID.
 You can stop the recording whenever you want.

 During the recording, you can query the recording session for the status, update the layout of the recording and, update the subscriber list.
 To learn more about them, refer to [the documentation](https://docs.agora.io/en/cloud-recording/cloud_recording_rest?platform=RESTful).